 “Dishonest Associates in the Workplace: The Correlation between Motivation and Opportunity in Retail among Employee Theft(s)”

-The second study that I would like to draw attention to is an excellent master’s thesis written in May 2009 by Edith Marie Fikes, who studied at the University of Texas at Arlington.
+The second study is an excellent master’s thesis written in May 2009 by Edith Marie Fikes, who studied at the University of Texas at Arlington.
 Unlike many studies, such as the one above, that rely upon self-report methodologies, this study reviews the characteristics of associates who were terminated for instances of employee theft by a single anonymous retailer.
 All of these cases were detected between the first of July 2007 and the end of June 2008.
 This study employed the classic theoretical theft triangle of motivation, opportunity, and rationalization first introduced by renowned white-collar crime and embezzlement scholar Donald Cressey.

 Fikes was granted access to the files of all 502 employees apprehended for theft during this one-year period.
 She reports that the most common associate apprehended was a white male (59 percent) between the ages of 18 to 22 years old (48 percent), employed on an hourly basis (88 percent), who worked on average no more than six months before being caught (36 percent).
 The amount stolen averaged $523, usually occurred at the point of sale (38 percent), and was discovered by management (53.5 percent), but not reported by a fellow associate (only 15.4 percent).
 Not surprisingly, termination without criminal charges filed was the most typical final disposition of these cases (87 percent).